 - Supervised play is best due to chewing risk

-- Won’t withstand a chewer or dog that enjoys ‘de-stuffing’ toys
+- It won’t withstand a chewer or dog that enjoys ‘de-stuffing toys

 Our list wouldn’t be complete without at least one puzzle from the Queen of dog puzzles Nina Ottosson.

-So, if your dog’s an experienced puzzle solver, the will love the challenge of this game.
-Not only can they pick up the bones but there are also little drawers for them to pull open to reveal treats.
+If your dog’s an experienced puzzle solver, they will love the challenge of this puzzle toy.
+Not only can they pick up the bones, but there are also little drawers for them to pull open to reveal treats.

 What’s more, you can vary the difficulty by locking specific flaps with the bone shape pegs provided.